-This small playground is located in the West Town Community.
-The park features a playground water feature and multi-purpose field.
+This small playground is located in the West Town community.
+The park totals 0.66 acres and features a playground with an interactive water feature, a community garden and a multi-purpose field.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Pulaski Park for recreation.